TommasoPino/COMET-Docker-Compose/README.md

 - `up` - (default if no command provided) pull the latest mutually compatible release images and runs the containers.
 - `strt` - starts the containers if they already have been run and stopped.
 - `stp` - stops the running containers without removing them.
+- `update` - updates the images to latest stable release.
+Must be followed bu `up` command to start again.
 - `down` - stops and removes the containers.
 Volume information is not lost.
 - `reboot` - performs the `down` and `up` commands in sequence.
 - `rebuild` - performs the `down` and `rebuild` commands in sequence.